geosolutions-it/MapStore2/docs/user-guide/exploring-stories.md

 # Exploring Story
 **********************

-In [MapStore](https://mapstore.geo-solutions.it/mapstore/#/), StoryMap is a tool that allows to create inspiring and immersive stories by combining text, interactive maps, and other multimedia content like images and video or other third party contents.
+In [MapStore](https://mapstore.geo-solutions.it/mapstore/#/), GeoStory is a tool that allows to create inspiring and immersive stories by combining text, interactive maps, and other multimedia content like images and video or other third party contents.
 Through this tool you can simply tell your stories on the web and then publish and share them with different groups of MapStore user or make them public to everyone around the world.

 <img src="../img/exploring-stories/story3.gif" class="ms-docimage"/>